JesseEmond/blitz-2023-inscription/README.md

 but see the `Speed Optimizations Ablation` section for details:
-- Represent sets of elements as a `u32` mask, with clever [bit hacks](https://graphics.stanford.edu/~seander/bithacks.html#NextBitPermutation) to go through all permutations with `s` bits set to 1.
-We can then use this mask directly as an index in a contiguous array;
+- Represent sets of elements as a `u32` mask, with clever [bit hacks](https://graphics.stanford.edu/~seander/bithacks.html#NextBitPermutation) to go through all permutations with a fixed amount of bits set to 1.
+We can then use this mask directly as an integer index in a contiguous array;
 - Hardcode the number of ports and tide schedule --
-  `% len(tide_schedule)` is relatively cheap in general, but in a tight loop it can become a bottleneck;
+  `% len(tide_schedule)` is relatively cheap in general, but in a tight loop it can become a bottleneck.
+A hard-coded value can lead to the compiler replacing that with a more efficient way to compute `% 10`;
 - Multithread the processing by trying multiple starting ports in parallel.
 This doesn't require synchronization so we can almost divide our processing time by the number cores we